-It sure looks like world leaders had a great time making fun of Trump
+Trump lashes out after world leaders are caught laughing at him

-Donald Trump long insisted on the campaign trail that the “world is laughing at us,” a warning that came with the promise that a Trump presidency would bring an end to America’s unfair ridicule.
+Donald Trump long insisted on the campaign trail that the “world is laughing at us,” a warning that came with the promise that a Trump presidency would bring an end to the unfair ridicule.
 That pledge, of course, has gone unfulfilled; while the world is indeed laughing now, it’s Trump and his family members that have attracted endless mockery, particularly in high profile settings.
 And on Tuesday, at a NATO reception at Buckingham Palace, the laughter continued.

 In a video captured by the Canada Broadcasting Corporation, world leaders, including Justin Trudeau and Emmanuel Macron, are seen appearing to make fun of their American counterpart.
 “He was late because he takes a 40-minute press conference at the top,” Trudeau says in the clip, to what seems like agreement from the group.
 It’s not clear what Macron says next but Trudeau responds, “You just watched his team’s jaws drop to the floor,” as he mimics the move with his hands.

-Note: This post has been updated to reflect Trump’s response.